Rice-like complexity lower bounds for Boolean and uniform automata networks: Acknowledgments

 \section{Acknowledgments}

-The authors are thankful to Colin Geniet, Guilhem Gamard and Guillaume Theyssier for helpful and stimulating discussions on technical and non-technical aspects of the present work.
-They also thank the support of HORIZON-MSCA-2022-SE-01 101131549 ACANCOS and STIC AmSud CAMA 22-STIC-02 (Campus France MEAE) projects.
+The authors are thankful to Colin Geniet, Guilhem Gamard and Guillaume Theyssier for helpful and stimulating discussions on technical and non-technical aspects of this work.
+They also thank the support of projects ANR-24-CE48-7504 ALARICE, HORIZON-MSCA-2022-SE-01 101131549 ACANCOS and STIC AmSud CAMA 22-STIC-02.